I don't like soup.

 Do you know what they serve with soup?
 Crackers.
 Do you know why they serve crackers with soup?
 To make it more substantial.
 Do you understand that?
 In order to give soup some substance and make it more of a meal, they serve crackers with it!
 Has anyone ever said, "This steak is nice and all, but you know what would make it better?
 Add some crackers!"
 Of course not!

 Soup was something that came in a can.
 And, in order to properly prepare it you would have to pour the soup out of the can, then add a whole other can-full of water to it!
 It was already mostly water, but then you would add twice as much water to it!
-Yum, nothing sounds as satisfying as warmed-up water!
+Yum, nothing is quite as satisfying as warmed-up water!

 |Soup = Warm water with a hint of flavoring.|